giovannypalacios/exam-frontend/README.md

 Create a `.env` file using the `.env.sample` file and update the values as needed with the API endpoint.
+Please verify that the API server is available on the same port configured in the .env file

 ## Project setup
 ```